 What to expect:

-In sessions, we'll talk through what's on your mind, and see if we can find a way to help you feel more at ease.
-We might:
+In sessions, we'll talk through things through at your pace, and see if we can help you find relief.
+This could involve:

-- Deal with emotions and memories that feel heavy or consuming
+- Exploring emotions or memories that feel heavy or consuming

 Above all, this is your time, and you choose what we explore each session.
 I'll sometimes ask questions, offer observations, or share my knowledge, but won't patronise you or pressure you into anything that doesn't feel right.